femou1/pb-handbooks/pb_gamerules.md

 ---
 # Game Rules

 * Make sure to follow the [Roblox Community Rules](https://en.help.roblox.com/hc/en-us/articles/203313410-Roblox-Community-Rules) at all times!

 * Exploiting is forbidden and will lead to an [b]immediate game ban[/b], upwards of a global group ban, if caught.
+[details="More details on exploiting rules"]
 -- This includes third-party programs, such as Lua injectors/executors and macros.
 3rd party programs designed to give you an advantage over others that is not already in-game will be treated as an exploit.
-Anything that can damage or hurt the server infrastructure can be considered an exploit.
+Anything damaging or hurting the server infrastructure can be considered an exploit.
+-- Abusing glitches, like with the release of UGC emotes, to gain an unfair advantage over others (like a massive speed boost from UGC emotes) can be considered exploit-glitching.
+Temporary bans from 1-7d can be issued but we will provide warnings if possible.
+--- If we cannot pin an exact type of exploit but suspect you of using exploits we will issue a 30d ban.
+This will be a rare ban as 99% of the time we can take out what type of exploit it is and whether or not it was used.
+This covers the 1% of flags (excluding known false-positives) that we didn't act on since we were not sure exactly what was happening, but we knew it was an exploit.
+--- Macros to keep you from being AFK-kicked will result in a 3 day ban.
 --- **EXCEPTION**: Use of FPS unlockers or auto-clickers does **not** warrant a gameban.
 --- __See the "Autoclicker" rule for more information__
--- Getting caught exploiting, moderators are allowed to run just about any command on your client.
+-- Getting caught exploiting, moderators can run just about any command on your client.
 Be warned.
 -- Appealing an exploit ban is difficult and rare to go through -- Please remember, if you do appeal, be aware that we have evidence for exploit bans and can dispute most claims of "I wasn't exploiting so unban me".
+[/details]

 * Spawns are meant as a safe zone, attacking other players in them is unwelcomed and will lead to warnings; leading up to a kick/ban depending on severity and occurrence.
 -- Camping outside of a zone is frowned upon and still considered spawn killing (**SK**).
+-- Purposefully "spawn-baiting" someone into attacking you near a spawn area, only to cry wolf will lead to you being moderated instead.
+--- Examples include pretending to AFK outside of a spawn area after killing another player in hopes of them revenge-killing you, then reporting them for SK (crying wolf).

 * Mass-Random Killing (**MRK**) is forbidden.
 Do not attack other players without a valid reason in mass.
 [details="More Details on MRK rule"]
 -- Clearing entire rooms of PBST/PET/TMS as a neutral is *not* considered abusive if they are consistently messing with core controls.
+-- **IMPORTANT:** To be considered PBST/TMS/PET the player MUST fit their divisions criteria to be considered "on-duty".
+See below for direct links to each groups unique handbooks for specifics for each division.
 --- Attacking PBST/PET/Pro-Core as TMS/anti-core, or the other way around is not considered abusive.
 --- **EXCEPTION**: Attacking divisional attendees (applies to everyone) in an STS area before/after an official event can be considered abusive.
-Before and after can be considered the host briefing attendees before the event starts and/or in the process of dismissing them. **NOTE:** PBCC offers hosts divisional protection when the host is standing on the podium and attendees are in the STS line.
+Before and after can be considered the host briefing attendees before the event starts and/or in the process of dismissing them. **You must wait for the crowd to disperse and/or leave the dismissal area before you can attack, unless the host has given direct permission for it.** **NOTE:** PBCC offers hosts divisional protection when the host is standing on the podium and attendees are in the STS line.
 This prevents public weapons from dealing damage.
 -- Attacking players interfering in melt/freeze/stable is not considered abusive
 ---i.e. Player1 turns off all fans during a freeze down; you are free to attack them.
 If you want, you can inform them of your core objective and that you will attack them if they continue.
 -- Repeatedly attacking a singular person/group of people who do not fight back and are not an active threat (targeting them) can be considered abusive.